Coderrob/update-readme/README.md

-# Update README with Action Metadata
+# Update README.md with Action Metadata

 Updates a README.md file with metadata from an action's YAML configuration file.
 This includes information such as the action name, description, inputs, outputs, and other relevant details.
-This ensures that the README is always up-to-date with the latest information about the action.
+This ensures that the readme file is always up-to-date with the latest information about the action.

 ## Branding